JiapengLi/OpenWrt-RT5350/README.md

 ###SDRAM###

-If you want run LUCI on HLK-RM04 or MPR-A1, you may want to expand the 16M SDRAM to 32M, here is some available 32M SDRAM chips.
+If you want to run LUCI on HLK-RM04 or MPR-A1, you may want to expand the 16M SDRAM to 32M, here is some available 32M SDRAM chips.

 	Micron        32M     mT48LC16m16A2
 	EtronTech     32M     EM63A165